Head Injury Bike Crash Attorney

-Understanding what can happen while riding is important before strapping on that helmet and riding gear.
+Most of all, understanding what can happen while riding is vital before strapping on that helmet and riding gear.
 Bikers at Ehline law deal with these cases all the time, and many of them are avoidable.
 The key is for the rider to be extra alert.

 After all, who has more to lose, a person in a protected car, or an unprotected bicyclist?
 Brain injuries are common in bike accidents.
 We created this page to help you understand more.